Frozen (Madonna song): Live performances

 On the Re-Invention World Tour in 2004, "Frozen" was performed as the last song of the tour's French Baroque–Marie Antoinette Revival opening segment.
 After an energetic performance of "Nobody Knows Me", Madonna performed the song standing alone on the middle of the stage, wearing a gold jewel-encrusted corset created by designer Christian Lacroix, as the backdrop screens displayed the video of a naked male and a naked female wrestling, caressing and intertwining in water, with their faces and genitals darkened by shadows so as to preserve their androgyny.
 Sal Sinquemani from Slant Magazine gave the performance a negative review, commenting that Madonna should never do a performance like this.

 For the second European leg of Madonna's Sticky & Sweet Tour in 2009, the performance of "Hung Up" was removed from the setlist and was replaced by an up-beat version of "Frozen".
 This performance was included on the show's fourth and final Rave segment, where it was set between the performances of "Like a Prayer" and "Ray of Light".
 The video backdrops used for this performance featured outtakes from the song's original music video directed by Chris Cunningham.
 Madonna sampled DJ Calvin Harris' 2009 single "I'm Not Alone" into the performance.
 Harris praised the version saying, "I never imagined when I made it in my little purple room in Glasgow in my flat that it would reach far and wide as it has – it's always a privilege."
 Six years later, on October 1, 2015, Madonna performed an acoustic version of "Frozen" on the Detroit stop of her Rebel Heart Tour.
 She repeated the performance for the San Jose and San Antonio shows of the tour.
-On the 2019–20 Madame X Tour, Madonna performed "Frozen" as her daughter Lourdes appeared on screen projections.
+On the 2019–20 Madame X Tour, Madonna performed "Frozen" as her daughter Lourdes Leon appeared on screen projections.
 Chuck Arnold from the New York Post called it the show's highlight.
+The performance was included on the 2021 live album Madame X: Music from the Theater Xperience.

+On January 11, 2024, Madonna added the Sickick remix of the track to the setlist of The Celebration Tour (2023-2024), in replacement of "Rain" (1992); Tom Beedham of Exclaim! opined that the remix "gave Madonna's track more gravitational pull as she sang under the spotlight from the centre of the arena".